 What to do about it: You can't prevent sweating.
 Your body needs it to keep you cool, but if you're getting drenched every time you go outside on a warm day, try using a clinical-strength antiperspirant deodorant that blocks sweating and helps prevent body odour.
 You can also wear lightweight natural fabrics to help stay dry.

 Exercising turns up your body's internal heating system.
 As you pump your arms and legs, your body temperature rises.
 Sweating is your body's way of getting rid of that extra heat.

 What to do about it: Exercise indoors in a cool place so you don't sweat so much.
 If you prefer to exercise outdoors, do it in the morning or late afternoon when it's not so hot outside.
 Remember, when you sweat you're losing fluids.
-So drink plenty of water or a sports drink before, during, and after your exercise routine.
+So drink plenty of fluid before, during, and after your exercise routine.

 Your emotions - from anger to love to stress - can make you sweat.
 Emotional sweating triggers the sweat glands on the palms of your hands, as well as under your arms and on the soles of your feet.
 That's why your palms get moist when you're really attracted to someone, or during a job interview.

 What to do about it: A good antiperspirant deodorant can help keep your underarms dry during sticky situations.
 For sweating on the palms of your hands or soles of your feet, you can undergo a technique called iontophoresis.
 During this therapy your hands or feet are submerged in water that is charged with a mild electrical current, or moist electrode pads are applied to the skin.